Hi, this Fundraising is on behalf of Nicole + Her family.

 So let's tell her a lengthy and scary story:

-July 17th, 2017 she was admitted to Banner ER and told by nurses had she not come in when she did, She would have passed away in her sleep that night.
-She woke her mother up from a sleep at around midnight, choking on her spit and gasping for air feeling like she could not breathe.
-They immediately sent her to post-op for an emergency Right-sided lung collapse (called a Spontaneous Pneumothoraces) with her right lung only working at 20-25% max function. %75 percent of her lung was gone and not functioning.
+On July 17th, 2017, Nicole was rushed to Banner ER and informed by nurses that if she had not sought help when she did, she would have died in her sleep.
+She had woken her mother up in the middle of the night, struggling to breathe due to a right-sided lung collapse (also known as a Spontaneous Pneumothorax), with her right lung functioning at only 20-25% capacity.
+Following a painful procedure to drain fluid and re-inflate her lung, she spent approximately 3 days in the hospital.
+After this, she managed to work three jobs for about a year.
 They did a procedure called a Mechanical Pleurodesis and Chest Tube (very painful) sticking out of her while she was awake to help get the fluid out of the lung and re-inflate it so it would function again.
 That was maybe a 3-day stay.
 She was okay for about a year after this working hard having 3 jobs.

 2018 she did okay with no issues except maybe a small one on the right lung we were not sure of that did not give her issues.